How to integrate Azure DevOps using Microsoft Fabric

 Let's not wait and get going!

-Creating Azure DevOps data source in Gateway
+Create Azure DevOps data source in the gateway

-In this section we will create a data source for Azure DevOps in Data Gateway.
+In this section we will create a data source for Azure DevOps in the Data Gateway.
 Let's follow these steps to accomplish that:

-1. Search for gateway in Windows Start Menu and open ZappySys Data Gateway Configuration:
+1. Search for gateway in the Windows Start Menu and open ZappySys Data Gateway Configuration:

-2. Go to Users tab and follow these steps to add a Data Gateway user:
+2. Go to the Users tab and follow these steps to add a Data Gateway user:

-• Click Add button
+• Click the Add button

-• In Login field enter username, e.g., john
+• In the Login field enter a username, e.g., john

 • Then enter a Password

-• Check Is Administrator checkbox
+• Check the Is Administrator checkbox

 • Click OK to save

-Data Gateway - Adding User
+Data Gateway - Add User

 3. Now we are ready to add a data source:

-• Click Add button
+• Click the Add button

-• Give Datasource a name (have it handy for later)
+• Give the Data source a name (have it handy for later)

 • Then select Native - ZappySys API Driver